Good Game (TV program): Good Game: Spawn Point

 Good Game: Spawn Point is a version of Good Game aimed at spawnlings (younger gamers), though Bajo and Hex have stressed in the past that the show is for gamers of all ages.
 The show is hosted by Bajo, Hex, and a robot named DARREN.
 Part of the reason for its creation is because "some of the content in the games isn't necessarily appropriate for a younger player".
 MolksTVTalk1 explains that the show is one of a few on TV that doesn't dumb it down for kids, and is genuinely enjoyable content for all ages.
 Hex said that they made a conscious effort not to be condescending as the younger gamers see right through it and get offended by it, and that they are game-savvy anyway.
 For this reason, only a few minor differences needed to be made, for the format's transition to a younger audience.
 Bajo explained that it was Janet Carr's idea to do a kids show, and the team was like "yeah, of course we have to".
 The audience interactivity spreads to Good Game: Spawn Point as well.
 One of the segments introduced in this spin-off is Ask Good Game, where the hosts answer gaming questions by the viewers.
 Bajo said "we get something like 3 emails a minute from kids", and Hex said "the letters and mail we get from kids are awesome".
 Janet Carr said around 50% of Spawn Point's audience are female, and MolksTVTalk1 said the show has given many young female gamers a role model in Hex.
 Many questions were asked regarding Minecraft that the team put a special F.A.Q. related to the game on the GG: SP website.
-The show started in 2009, the same year that Hex joined the Good Game team.
+The show started in 2010.